OguzOzkeroglu/refactoring-java/README.md

     - `com.etraveli.movierental.models`: Contains domain models including `Customer`, `Movie`, and `MovieRental`.
     - `com.etraveli.movierental.services`: Contains services such as `RentalInfo` for handling business logic.
     - `com.etraveli.movierental`: Hosts the main application class `RentalApplication`

+### Step 4:
+- Refactored the `RentalApplication` main class for improved testability and readability.
+  - Extracted the creation of test data into a separate method `createTestCustomer`.
+  - Isolated the assertion logic into a method `assertExpectedResult` to simplify the main execution flow.

 ## Building and Running the Project:
 Ensure you have Maven installed and configured properly to build and run this project.